Synergy Days 2025

 Digital innovation ecosystem development in agri-food

-This session focuses on building sustainable digital innovation ecosystems in the agri-food sector by reducing fragmentation and improving coordination among EU and national projects, European Digital Innovation Hubs (EDIHs), and stakeholders.
-It explores how policy, academia, clusters, SMEs, and innovation hubs can align efforts to support effective resource use and ecosystem development.
-Through two panels, one on policy and academic insights, and another on practical responses from clusters and EDIHs, the session aims to identify strategies and successful practices that foster collaboration and long-term impact in agri-food digitalisation.
+This session focuses on building sustainable digital innovation ecosystems in the agri-food sector by reducing fragmentation and improving coordination among EU and national projects, European Digital Innovation Hubs (EDIHs), farmers, and other key stakeholders.
+It highlights how these ecosystems can drive the scaling of innovation for both farmers and enterprises across the agriculture and food industry.
+The discussion explores how policy, academia, clusters, SMEs, farmer representatives, and innovation hubs can align efforts to support effective resource use and ecosystem development.
+Through two panels - one offering policy and academic insights, and another showcasing practical responses from clusters, EDIHs, and farming perspectives - the session aims to identify strategies and successful practices that foster collaboration, empower farmers, and ensure long-term impact in agri-food digitalisation.

 10.15 - 10.45